Vincent DeRosa: Personal life

 Beginning in the late 1950s, DeRosa played a Conn 8D horn.
-In the 1950s he taught a small number of students at the Los Angeles Conservatory of Music but otherwise taught formally at the University of Southern California from 1974–2005.
+In the 1950s he taught a small number of students at the Los Angeles Conservatory of Music but otherwise taught formally at the University of Southern California from 1974 to 2005.
 Since retiring in 2008, DeRosa split his time between his residences in La Canada, CA, Maui, and Montana.

 DeRosa's uncle, Vincent DeRubertis, also played with Sinatra on at least one occasion, on the soundtrack for High Society.
 Like his nephew, DeRubertis also contributed to many soundtracks.

 DeRosa died on July 18, 2022, at the age of 101.